immavalls/eck-on-gke/monitoring/README.md

 - Once we've [installed GKE and ECK](../install-gke-and-eck.md), we can proceed to create an ELK stack, and a dedicated [monitoring cluster](https://www.elastic.co/guide/en/elasticsearch/reference/current/monitor-elasticsearch-cluster.html).
 - We'll use [Metricbeat collection](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-metricbeat.html) to gather the data.
-- The example is built based on the following blog: https://www.elastic.co/blog/elastic-stack-monitoring-with-elastic-cloud-on-kubernetes
+- The example is built based on the following blog: https://www.elastic.co/blog/elastic-stack-monitoring-with-elastic-cloud-on-kubernetes and examples the example in https://github.com/elastic/cloud-on-k8s/blob/master/config/recipes/beats/stack_monitoring.yaml
 - This is not a production-ready example, just a simple example to get you started.
     - We'll be deploying the ELK stack and the monitoring cluster in the same `default` k8s namespace.
 - The following diagram showcases the deployment.